 Please review the sections below for information about moving into a CHC unit.
 It is important that you review this content regularly.
-Please refer to your tenant handbook in the event you are unable to access the internet.

-Tenants are responsible for contacting their local cable and telephone companies to arrange for services and be at home to give them access to install.
+Residents are responsible for contacting their local cable and telephone companies to arrange for services and be at home to give them access to install.

 Written approval from your Property Manager is needed before installing a satellite dish.
 Dishes cannot be attached to any part of a building or fences.